A Debut Y.A. novel

 The Golden Boy.
 (A novel for the adult fiction market) A Pacific Northwest timber-man loses his young son in a river accident, and finds his only solace in carving large wooden figures.
 When he is ‘discovered’ by a vacationing art dealer who draws him into the New York art world, his inspiration is nearly destroyed by the trappings of his remarkable success.
 Ultimately, he's forced to choose between two very different worlds.

 Latude.
-Based on the true story of a pre-revolutionary French man wrongly imprisoned for 27 years, this historical drama includes two prison escapes, one of which historians have called “the most daring in history,” and features a remarkably noble-hearted woman whose tireless determination helps secure Latude’s freedom.
+Based on the true story of a pre-revolutionary French man wrongly imprisoned for 27 years, this historical drama includes two prison escapes—one of which historians have called “the most daring in history”—and features a remarkably noble-hearted woman whose tireless determination aids Latude’s struggle for freedom.

 No Turning Back.
 A contemporary suspense-drama about a group of teen girls stuck in the wilderness after a cataclysmic event kills their teachers, leaving two antagonists to confront nature, overcome the clash of a lifetime, and liberate themselves emotionally.
-(The inspiration for Sudden Sisters)
+(The inspiration for the YA novel, Sudden Sisters.)

 The Golden Boy.
-A contemporary romantic drama about a timber-town folk artist who, discovered by a vacationing art dealer, becomes a New York art world sensation.
-When the source of his inspiration is all but destroyed by his own success, he must face his wrenching past and choose between fame and love.
+A contemporary romantic drama about a timber-town folk artist who’s discovered by a vacationing art dealer, only to become a New York art world sensation.
+When the source of his inspiration is all but destroyed by his own success, he must face his wrenching past, and choose between newfound fame and true love.

 Awards and honors